Taming the Unicorn

-Solomon means "peace", and Abishag finally had peace.
+Solomon means "peace," and Abishag finally had peace.
 She had status and respect.
 She wasn't merely a plaything who would be relegated to doing mundane tasks when her master lost interest in her.
-Her grumpy brothers capitalized on her looks and sold her for their profit, but she ended up in a better position than what those goons bargained on.
+Her grumpy brothers capitalized on her looks and sold her for their profit, but she ended up in a better position than what they bargained on.

 I think that King David did a lot to help Abishag overcome her awkwardness.
 He knew what it was like to be picked on by a horde of big brothers.
 His heart was touched that this young girl who had been brought to his arms was insecure and unsure of herself, though she was so beautiful.
 I think that when he was left alone with her, he spoke to her encouragingly and built up her self–esteem.
 David's fatherly tenderness towards Abishag was another factor in Solomon developing such as strong attraction to her.
 Solomon loved his father, and a beloved parent's attitude can exert a lot of influence with the offspring.

 For a while there, Solomon picked up the task of helping Abishag know that she had great value.
-In fact, he did such a good job of helping her realize her value that she could not be happy about not being her husband's sole bedmate.
+In fact, he did such a good job of helping her realize her value that she could not be happy about not being his sole bedmate, regardless of the culture.
 No woman with healthy self–respect is content to share her husband with other lovers.

 Where was the beloved Shulamite when he was doing that?
 We can guess how she felt about his promiscuity.
 How did she react to it?